PelionIoT/mbl-docs/Docs/tutorials/mbl_cli.md

 ## Mbed Linux CLI

 The Mbed Linux CLI is a command-line interface for developing with Mbed Linux.
 Mbed Linux CLI supports
-following operations on Mbed Linux OS device:
+the following operations on Mbed Linux OS devices:

  * List available devices and select device from a list.
  * Get a shell on a device.